Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 Which deficiency causes tongue ulcers?

-Vitamin B12 or folate deficiency can cause tongue ulcers.
-If you experience persistent ulcers, consult your doctor to check for underlying nutritional deficiencies.
+Deficiencies in Vitamin B12, folate, or iron are strongly associated with the formation of oral ulcers [5].
+If you experience persistent or recurring ulcers, consult your doctor to check for underlying nutritional deficiencies.

 How do I prevent getting ulcers on my tongue?

-To prevent tongue ulcers, avoid acidic or spicy foods, use a soft toothbrush, switch to a mild toothpaste, and manage stress levels.
+To prevent tongue ulcers, avoid known irritants like acidic or spicy foods, use a soft-bristle toothbrush with a mild toothpaste, and practice stress management techniques [3].

 What drink is good for tongue ulcers?

-Drinking cool liquids, such as water or non-acidic beverages, can help ease the discomfort associated with tongue ulcers and promote healing.
+Drinking cool liquids, such as water or non-acidic beverages, can help ease the discomfort associated with tongue ulcers.
+Avoid hot drinks and fruit juices high in acidity (like orange or lemonade) [2].

 What causes ulcers on the tongue?